5 Critical Backtesting Mistakes & How to Validate Results

-Learn to avoid the most common backtesting errors that lead to failed trading strategies.
-Based on Harvard research by Campbell Harvey that reveals why 95% of backtested strategies fail in live trading.
+Learn to avoid the most common backtesting errors that lead to failed trading strategies

 The problem isn't just bad luck—it's systematic errors in how we test our strategies.
 Campbell Harvey and Yan Liu's groundbreaking 2014 study "Evaluating Trading Strategies" revealed that most backtesting failures stem from five critical mistakes that even professional traders make.